econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 But this community can make us feel that we should have read the 2000-page “How to be a software engineer” manual over the weekend - and be ready to implement TLS in like, Assembly code.
 That’s crap.
 Ain’t nobody got time for that.
 The sheer progress I’ve made - [becoming an engineer in 1 year][path] - is evidence to me that I’m not alone.

 So I’m not writing this to pass on some huge, 24k golden nugget of advice on how to rid yourself of feeling fake.
 No.  Shit, I haven’t figured that out.
-But it's along the same lines of “becoming comfortable with making yourself uncomfortable”: become comfortable with being a fraud.
+But it’s along the same lines of “becoming comfortable with making yourself uncomfortable”: become comfortable with being a fraud.
 Embrace your fraudulent self.

 My story here by far pales in comparison to Ms. Lovelace.
 But it’s my story that barrels through impostor syndrome not to exactly get rid of it, but to celebrate it.
 It is possible to fake it until you make it.